-In my opinion, these will always be considered as an art no matter how much time passes or which century we live in.
+In my opinion, these will always be considered as an art no matter how much time passes or which century (for example the Caesar Casino century) we live in.

 Today art is limitless and has many forms, from the typical painting and sculpting to anamorphosis (drawing portraits which can only be understood from a certain angle) and sand animation art.
 Experts and ordinary people’s opinion on art differ.
 For example, street art like graffiti is illegal in most countries and is a punishable crime, although it is considered art.

 Some unusual activities which are considered to be art nowadays are:

 - Photorealism – creating lifelike images usually of photographs.
 It began to develop in the 1960s.
 Art critics though don’t think it is an art, but rather think it represents the artist’s mechanical proficiency than his/her style and ideas.